Vexed01/Vex-Cogs/docs/cogs/status.rst

 **Description**

-Start getting status updates for the choses service!
+Start getting status updates for the chosen service!

 There is a list of services you can use in the ``[p]statusset list`` command.